All about Window Hummingbird Feeders.

 This feeder also comes with an ant moat around the reservoir which is filled with water to prevent insects from crawling into the nectar reservoir.

-The mote can also be refilled through the window as the water naturally evaporates.
+The moat can also be refilled through the window as the water naturally evaporates.

 When its my turn to wash dishes, (I'm not sure if my wife and I take an equal amount of turns.......I'd rather not delve into this........she might discover an imbalance here!)

-Another option for a window hummingbird feeder is to convert a basic bottle or tray feeder by hanging the feeder from a decorative hook which is mounted outside to the side or the top of the window.
+Another option for a window hummingbird feeder is to convert a regular basic feeder or tray feeder by hanging the feeder from a decorative hook which is mounted outside to the side or the top of the window.

-Again, with this setup you will have to go outside to remove the feeder for cleaning and refilling.
+Again, with this setup you will have to go outside to remove the feeder for cleaning and refilling unless you can reach it from an open window from inside.

 If you hang a feeder on a hook, I strongly recommend the use of a portable Nectar Protector ant moat because insects will scale the wall of a house, slither down the hook onto the feeder, and ultimately into the reservoir of nectar.